The Houston Livestock Show and Rodeo Armed Forces Appreciation Day

-Command Sgt.
+Sgt.
+Claire E. Hopaluck, the executive assistant for Command Sgt.
 Maj.
-John McDwyer, the senior enlisted advisor for III Armored Corps, gives a thumbs up as he mounts his horse for the grand entrance during the Houston Livestock Show and Rodeo, Feb.
-28, 2024, at NRG Stadium, Houston, Texas.
-The Houston Livestock Show and Rodeo hosted its Armed Forces Appreciation Day and welcomed all service members, veterans, and their families to attend the event.
+John McDwyer, senior enlisted advisor for III Armored Corps, takes a photo with rodeo royalty from across the United States, Feb.
+28, 2024, at NRG Park, Houston, Texas.
+Armed Forces Appreciation Day honors the brave men and women for their service in the U.S. military.
 (U.S. Army photo by Sgt.
 Jose Escamilla/III Armored Corps)

 |Date Taken: